 An RSNA might rely on components external to the IEEE 802.11 architecture.

 The first component is an IEEE 802.1X port access entity (PAE).
-PAEs are present on all STAs in an RSNA and control the forwarding of data to and from the medium access control (MAC).
-An AP always implements the Authenticator PAE and Extensible Authentication Protocol (EAP) Authenticator roles, and a non-AP STA always implements the Supplicant PAE and EAP peer roles.
+PAEs are present on all STAs or all MLDs in an RSNA and control the forwarding of data to and from the medium access control (MAC).
+An AP or an AP MLD always implements the Authenticator PAE and Extensible Authentication Protocol (EAP) Authenticator roles, and a non-AP STA or a non-AP MLD always implements the Supplicant PAE and EAP peer roles.
 In an IBSS or PBSS, each STA implements both the Authenticator PAE and Supplicant PAE roles and both EAP Authenticator and EAP peer roles.

 A second component is the Authentication Server (AS).
-The AS authenticates the elements of the RSNA itself, i.e., the STAs provide material that the RSNA elements use to authenticate each other.
-The AS communicates through the IEEE 802.1X Authenticator with the IEEE 802.1X Supplicant on each STA, enabling the STA to be authenticated to the AS and vice versa.
-An RSNA depends upon the use of an EAP method that supports mutual authentication of the AS and the STA, such as those that meet the requirements in IETF RFC 4017.
-In certain applications, the AS might be integrated into the same physical device as the AP, or into a STA in an IBSS or PBSS.
+The AS authenticates the elements of the RSNA itself, i.e., the STAs or MLDs provide material that the RSNA elements use to authenticate each other.
+The AS communicates through the IEEE 802.1X Authenticator with the IEEE 802.1X Supplicant on each STA or on each MLD, enabling the STA or the MLD to be authenticated to the AS and vice versa.
+An RSNA depends upon the use of an EAP method that supports mutual authentication of the AS and the STA or mutual authentication of the AS and the MLD, such as those that meet the requirements in IETF RFC 4017.
+In certain applications, the AS might be integrated into the same physical device as the AP or the AP MLD, or into a STA in an IBSS or PBSS.

-In some applications, there is no need for a PAE or AS, and a STA and AP, or two IBSS STAs, or two mesh STAs in an MBSS, might authenticate each other using a password.
+In some applications, there is no need for a PAE or AS, and a STA and AP, or a non-AP MLD and AP MLD, or two IBSS STAs, or two mesh STAs in an MBSS, might authenticate each other using a password.

 An RSNA using fast BSS transition relies on an external protocol to distribute keys between the pairwise master key (PMK) R0 key holder (R0KH) and PMK-R1 key holder (R1KH) Authenticator components.
 The requirements for this protocol are described in 13.2.2 (Authenticator key holders).